jamescooke/blog/content/1705-comparing-django-q-objects-python3.rst

 A Python 3 simple solution
 --------------------------

-Using the same strategy of using the string version of the Q object for comparison, I've created an updated assertion helper.
-(This time it's simply a function rather than a mixin, which is far simpler.)
+The following is a Python 3 assertion helper for use with pytest that uses the original strategy of comparing the string versions of the Q objects.

 .. code-block:: python